 Students will be assigned a locker at the beginning of the school year.
 Lockers remain the property of the school.
 Students may not share or exchange lockers with other students.
 Students are not allowed to store any food or snack item in their locker beyond what is needed for that day.
 The selling by any student of food, snack or beverage item on school property is strictly prohibited.
-No backpacks or bookbags will be allowed in the classroom or cafeteria.
-Students must leave these in the designated area during the time they are in a classroom or cafeteria.

-All students are encouraged to keep their lockers locked at all times.
+No backpacks, book bags, or purses will be allowed in the classroom, cafeteria, bathrooms, hallway, or other common areas during the school day.
+Students riding a bus to the Career Tech Center may bring bags to the cafeteria, and leave in the designated location.
+All personal belongings MUST be left in student lockers, and students are encouraged to keep their lockers locked at all times.
 Locks can be purchased in the office.
 Students may use their own locks but understand that if keys are lost, combinations are forgotten, or other circumstances arise, the lock may be cut from the locker with bolt cutters.